 Convention tradeshow giveaways are repurposed and donated to local schools and service organizations.

-HCC staff members work with event planners to plan and execute environmentally conscious events.
-Examples include tracking and documenting waste generated from specific activities, working to clear the Center’s landscaping of invasive plants detrimental to Hawaii’s landscape and planning sustainability-focused community service activities.
+Center staff members work with event planners to plan and execute environmentally conscious events.
+Examples include tracking and documenting waste generated from specific activities, working to clear the Center’s landscaping of invasive plants detrimental to Hawai‘i’s landscape and planning sustainability-focused community service activities.

-HCC encourages a “buy local” procurement policy whenever possible.
-This extends to Hawaii-sourced food products and items created and produced in Hawaii, thereby reducing the shipping and packaging needs for products delivered to HCC.
+The Center encourages a “buy local” procurement policy whenever possible.
+This extends to Hawai‘i-sourced food products and items created and produced in Hawai‘i, thereby reducing the shipping and packaging needs for products delivered to the Center.

 Chemicals purchased by housekeeping, landscaping, engineering and food and beverage departments are ecologically friendly.

 Energy Star ratings and other industry certifications are considered when purchasing new equipment and appliances.

 Sustainable properties of building materials are included in the selection process for all capital improvement project purchases.

 Food and Beverage buys from local suppliers and producers, menus featuring local tastes and products are customized for events and 808 Coffees Café, a coffee kiosk on the meeting room level, serves only locally grown and produced coffee.